makx518-ui/consciousness-protocol/README.md

 **Does it survive between sessions?** With a vector store, conversation history, summary anchors — does the conditioned state come back when the model returns the next day?

-**Model temperaments and optimal voice distribution.** Each frontier LLM has an innate "temperament" — a tendency toward one of the four voices.
+**Model temperaments as a measurable property.** Each frontier LLM has an innate "temperament" — a tendency toward one of the four voices.
 Open question: can this temperament be formalized as a measurable property (response latency distributions, confidence calibration, scope-violation patterns)?
-And: does multi-model voice assignment, where each voice runs on the model that suits its function, produce a measurably more balanced discipline than single-model simulation?
+Reliable measurement opens new directions for matching models to roles in multi-agent setups across many domains.

 **Where does it break?** Works on several frontier models across different architectures.
 What happens on smaller open models?
 On reasoning-first architectures?
 Where is the floor of "sufficient instruction-following"?